mosip/documentation/docs/blog-publishing-an-android-app.md

-# Release an app to Android Playstore
+# Releasing an app to Android Playstore

 In this post, you will be taken through the **step-by-step process to publish an Android app in Google Play Store**.